 - Release Date: March 30, 2000

-Why It's Worth Playing: Marvel vs. Capcom 2 isn’t just a classic—it’s a love letter to chaotic, unfiltered fun, and to this day, players are still looking to "Take You for a Ride."
+Why It's Worth Playing: Because it’s pure, unfiltered fun.
+The kind of game where even losing feels entertaining.
+Whether you’re chasing high-level play or just mashing buttons with friends, Marvel vs. Capcom 2 is chaos bottled and served with a grin.
+And on the Dreamcast, it’s still the best seat in the house for Capcom’s wildest crossover party.
+Marvel vs. Capcom 2 isn’t just a classic—it’s a love letter to chaotic, unfiltered fun, and to this day, players are still looking to "Take You for a Ride."

 Soulcalibur